 4. Dissolve the cannabinoids from the hemp flowers

-Now use a wooden spoon or similar to stir the hemp flowers in the alcohol to evenly bring the alcohol around all plant parts and wash out the cannabinoids.
+Now use a wooden spoon or something similar to stir the hemp flowers in the alcohol to evenly bring the alcohol around all plant parts and wash out the cannabinoids.

 Do this for about 5 minutes, after which all soluble cannabinoids, terpenes, and chlorophylls should be flushed out of the plant material and are now in the alcohol.